 This too shall pass

-- Liberating mantra that frees and detaches you from that which is not beneficial for you.
+- Liberating mantra that frees and detaches you from that which is not good for you.

 One of the main tenets of Buddhism, is that everything is a process or that everything is in a constant state of change.
 Understanding this essential aspect of reality and life as we know it is a powerful way of reprioritizing and of distinguishing what is important and what is not.
 More often than not, the things in our lives that cause us stress and anxiety are just negative habits we’ve adopted along the years.
 This mantra is especially effective if you’re looking for a release from those bad habits and ways of thinking.

-- Harmonizing mantra that puts your mind and thoughts in the right place.
+- Harmonizing and humbling mantra that puts your mind and thoughts in just the right place.

 Gratitude is powerful and is a big part of most if not all religious traditions of the world.
 The benefits of gratitude are many, some of which are now also getting backed by science.
 Saying “Thank you” earnestly is enough to start feeling the benefits.
 The thank you doesn’t have to be directed to someone or something in particular, though it most often is.
 You can be thankful about anything really, the sun, the water you drink each day, the helpful act of a friend, family-member or a stranger, the fact that you’re breathing.
 The list is endless, because life is so rich.